mikesmithgh/render.nvim/README.md

 - Neovim [v0.9+](https://github.com/neovim/neovim/releases)

 ### Privacy & Security
-- accessibilty -> required for window dimensions. will receive an error that we can handle to notify user
 - screen recording -> required for screenshot. will silently fail and only take a screenshot of desktop

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)